 As shown in Table 22-1, all of the mines show positive EBITDA over the LOM.
-Regarding the surface mines, all of the mines analyzed show positive P&L over the LOM with the exception of the Bassett, Gaz, and Will Farm surface mines.
-Based on the negative P&L as shown in the results summarized above, the Bassett, Gaz and Will Farm surface mine resource areas have been excluded from the estimate of coal reserves.
-The negative financial results for these areas are included in the consolidated results presented herein.
-Casselman North underground mine and Schrock Run/Schrock Run Extension surface mine show a negative LOM P&L; however, these mines are either active or (in the case of Casselman North) part of an active complex that shows positive LOM P&L and are therefore considered reserve.
-Overall, Corsa consolidated shows positive LOM P&L and EBITDA of \$222.9 million and \$611.7 million, respectively.
+Schrock Run/Schrock Run Extension and Rhoads surface mines show a negative LOM P&L; however, these mines are either active or part of an active complex that shows positive LOM P&L and are therefore considered reserve.
+Overall, Corsa consolidated shows positive LOM P&L and EBITDA of \$194.6 million and \$614.6 million, respectively.